 Do you lie awake at night wondering what the source of process dynamics is?
 Do you wonder why temperature and composition controllers tend to oscillate at low production rates and low levels?
 Are you perplexed about why some controllers need a gain of 0.2 and others need a gain of 20?
 Do you wonder why level controllers can have a controller gain of 100 without oscillating?
-This tip can help prevent another sleepless night, but if that is not enough, Appendix F - “First Principle Process Gains, Deadtimes, and Time Constants” has the essential knowledge to help you fall asleep right away, especially if differential equations make you drowsy.
+This tip can help prevent another sleepless night, but if that is not enough, click this link to download Appendix F – “First Principle Process Gains, Deadtimes, and Time Constants” has the essential knowledge to help you fall asleep right away, especially if differential equations make you drowsy.
 At your next BBQ, amaze friends and relatives by explaining the effect of volumes and flows on process dynamics.
 Just provide recliners or hammocks as you lull them to sleep.

 As a result of programming simulations to study unit operations, I learned how to set up the ordinary differential equations (ODE) for the material and energy balances.
 I did not have to solve them.
 For simulations I just needed to numerically integrate them.
 For real-time simulations, I could use the simplest method.
 For Appendix F, I just had to put the ODE in the form for self-regulating, integrating, and runaway processes.
 A runaway response develops when the heat from an exothermic reaction exceeds the heat removal rate.
 An integrating response of temperature and composition occurs when there is no discharge flow to let higher or lower temperatures or concentrations out of the vessel.
 Gas pressure has an integrating response when changes in pressure do not result in much of a change in vent flow.
 Level has an integrating response because the change in pump flow with level is negligible.